Learn

 NCAA Division II

-Playing at the Division II collegiate level is still competitive.
+Playing at the NCAA Division II collegiate level is still competitive.
 However, athletes at these schools can generally expect to spend less time on training and competition than their Division I counterparts.
 At the DII level, student-athletes must have one day off per week from athletics activities during the competitive season.

 How Many Division II Programs Are There?